CSC3022F-WNGJIA001/A02/README.md

 ```
 The above example will convert the pgm files of output frames named with the format sequence-%04d.pgm into
 a short video named output.mp4

 ----------------------------------------------------------------------------------------------
-## PS
+## PS:
 When I first submitted the compressed folder of this assignment, I discovered that the compressed folder
 was surprisingly large, approximately 40MB, this is because I regrettably git add'ed the large sample images
-causing the .git file to be huge 🥲.
-Unforfortunately I could not reduce it even though I did git rm the images.
+causing the .git file to be huge. 🥲 Unforfortunately I could not reduce it even though I did git rm the images.

-Sorry for any inconvenience caused 😟.
+😟 Sorry for any inconvenience caused.